 Even though dentists routinely use crowns in restorative procedures, they also have cosmetic benefits.
 Because they are designed to fit over your teeth, they instantly correct discoloration and stains, crookedness, fractures, cracks, chips, and more.
 For this reason, dental crowns are a cornerstone of cosmetic dentistry.

 5. It can last for years.

 With proper home care, a dental crown from Dr. Farless can last from anywhere between 15 and 30 years.
 Dental crowns offer strength and stability by protecting the underlying teeth, but a perfect fit is key.
 If a crown does not fit properly, there is a risk of bacteria buildup, which will cause gradual tooth decay.
 Because of this, Dr. Farless takes care to evaluate all critical factors, such as the gum and its surrounding structure, to ensure that the tissue below is healthy.
-Ultimately, your dental crowns will not only enhance your appearance, but will also fortify your tooth by adding an additional layer of strength and protection.
+Ultimately, your dental crowns will not only enhance your appearance but will also fortify your tooth by adding a layer of strength and protection.